Department of Agriculture buildings from outside

 Student reflections

-Hear from the ASU Swette Center’s executive director and various students in this video as they reflect on how the inaugural Model USDA deepened their understanding of complex policy decision-making, expanded their skill sets, and shaped their career aspirations.
+Hear from the ASU Swette Center’s executive director and various students in this video as they reflect on how the inaugural Model USDA deepened their understanding of complex policy decision-making, sharpened their leadership skills, and inspired their career goals.

 For us to be able to be a part of [Model USDA] and use the knowledge that we have been learning for the last year and a half, to understand the process, to understand what ways we can collaborate together…it was really enriching.
 I can’t recommend it enough.